Learning Physics at Future $e^-e^+$ Colliders with Machine: Application: Higgs Decay Width ( )

-In these analyses, the detector effects are simulated with the CEPC detector template~\cite{Ruan:2018yrh}.
+In these analyses, the detector effects are simulated with the built-in CEPC detector template~\cite{Ruan:2018yrh} of DELPHES3~\cite{deFavereau:2013fsa}.
 Such a specific choice naturally raises the question whether the classifiers developed are robust against the detector resolutions, including both energy/momentum and angular ones.
 To get some ideas about this, we take the following test.
-We first scale the energy/momentum resolution of track, ECAL, HCAL, electrons and muons, defined in DELPHES3~\cite{deFavereau:2013fsa}, by a factor $\varepsilon$, then reprocess the data by varying its value from 0.1 to 2, and at last apply the classifiers developed at $\varepsilon =1$ for their testing.
-The precision of measuring $\Gamma_h$ versus $\varepsilon$ is presented in Table~\ref{tab:MLHiggsWidth} and Fig.~\ref{fig:detectoreffect}.
+We first scale the energy/momentum resolution of track, ECAL, HCAL, electrons and muons defined in this template by a factor $\varepsilon$, then reprocess the data by varying its value from 0.1 to 2, and at last apply the classifiers developed at $\varepsilon =1$ for their testing.
+The precisions of measuring $\Gamma_h$ versus $\varepsilon$ are presented in Table~\ref{tab:MLHiggsWidth} and Fig.~\ref{fig:detectoreffect}.
 As one can see, the event-level classifiers are slightly more robust against the variation of $\varepsilon$ than the jet-level ones.
 For J1, J2 and J3 classifiers, the precision is improved by $8.7\% \sim 9.4\%$ as $\varepsilon$ decreases from its baseline value to 0.1, and degraded by $28\%\sim 30\%$ as $\varepsilon$ increases to 2.
 As a comparison, the precision is improved by $5.3\%$ and degraded by $21\% \sim 26\%$ in these two cases for E1 and E2 classifiers.
 But, no matter for which classifier, the conclusion reached on its performance has not been qualitatively changed.
-Additionally, in this study we incorporate the FW moments $H_{EE;l\leq 50}$ for J2 and J3 classifiers and image each event at a $50\times50$ gridded $\theta-\phi$ plane in the E1- and E2-based analyses.
-Both setups are not fully synchronized with the baseline resolutions of the detector.
-The slightly worsening of detector granularity or angular resolution thus could be absorbed by this uncertainty-tolerant space.
+Additionally, in this study we incorporate the FW moments $H_{EE;l\leq 50}$ for J2 and J3 classifiers and image each event at a $50\times50$ evenly gridded $\theta-\phi$ plane in the E1- and E2-based analyses.
+Both setups are not fully synchronized with the baseline resolutions of the CEPC detector.
+The slightly worsening of the detector granularity or angular resolution thus could be absorbed by this uncertainty-tolerant space.
 A combination of these justifies the robustness of these classifiers against the detector resolutions.
-Beyond this, we test the robustness of these classifiers also by simulating the testing data with the IDEA template~\cite{IDEACard}.
+Beyond this, we test the robustness of these classifiers by simulating the testing data with the built-in FCC-ee IDEA template~\cite{IDEACard} of DELPHES3~\cite{deFavereau:2013fsa}.
 This FCC-ee detector benchmark differentiates itself from the CEPC one mainly by their calorimeter resolutions.
 The IDEA has an ECAL resolution of $0.11\sqrt{E}$ and an HCAL resolution of $0.30\sqrt{E}$ at leading order, in comparison to $0.20\sqrt{E}$ and $0.60\sqrt{E}$ of the CEPC detector template, respectvely.
 Also, the IDEA calorimeter granularity is higher than that of the CEPC HCAL and slightly lower than that of the CEPC ECAL.
-The remaining performance of these two templates are more or less comparable.
-The precisions yielded by applying J1, J2, J3, E1 and E2 classifiers to the IDEA data are presented in Table~\ref{tab:MLHiggsWidth} and Fig.~\ref{fig:detectoreffect} also.
-Compared to the CEPC outcomes, they are better, but by no more than 5\%, for the $\Gamma_h$ measurements.
+The remaining performance of these two detector templates are more or less comparable.
+The precisions achieved by applying J1, J2, J3, E1 and E2 classifiers to the FCC-ee IDEA data are presented in Table~\ref{tab:MLHiggsWidth} and Fig.~\ref{fig:detectoreffect} also.
+Compared to the CEPC results, they are better, but by no more than 5\%, for the $\Gamma_h$ measurements.